aidoanto/portfolio/content/community-management/index.md

 Mostly, marketing departments that try "community building" fail, because a community can’t be bought, or bossed around.
 Communities aren’t magically what brands say they are.
 ---

-When I joined RØDE, ==[[why discord]]== for marketing-related activities, like sweet livestreams, gaming tournaments, and community hangouts.
+When I joined RØDE, ==[[why-discord]]== for marketing-related activities, like sweet livestreams, gaming tournaments, and community hangouts.
 The idea was, it would be separate from our product support experience.
 No matter how many reminders the previous team gave our users about this, we received dozens of service enquiries anyway.
 How could we enhance brand messaging, if _their_ only message was: